 It is important that every student be given equal access to materials and information presented in class.
 This should not be reduced by personal limitations.
-Below are examples of common in-class accommodations.

 This accommodation is provided to students for many different reasons.
 A student with a visual impairment may request preferential seating at the front to better see the slides, overheads, or chalkboard.
 Students with hearing impairments may request this to better hear the instructor or to accommodate their Sign Language interpreter.
-A student with anxiety may request preferential seating at the back of the room for easy access to the door should they have an attack.
+A student with anxiety may request preferential seating at the back of the room for easy access to the door should they have a panic attack.
 Students with limited mobility may need access to a specific row or wheelchair accessible table.

 Students may require assistance obtaining materials presented in class because of limitations resulting from their disability.
 These accommodations include requesting copies of the overheads presented in class, the ability to record lectures, taking pictures of the board, use of a computer, and a peer notetaker.
 For most students with disabilities these accommodations are meant to supplement the student’s own notes.
 Examples of students that may require these accommodations are students with learning disabilities or physical impairments.
 An exception would be Deaf students or students that are hard of hearing that completely rely on note takers since they are unable to watch their Sign Language interpreter and take notes at the same time.
 The student’s accommodations letters describes these requests as follows: